TheMetalCode/web_automation_primer/README.md

     And the Google Search Results Page has Kittens
 ```

-Insert Capybara code into these steps to successfully perform a Google search for Kittens.
+Insert Watir-Webdriver code into these steps to successfully perform a Google search for Kittens.
 You'll find some hints along the way.
-Ignore all hints related to SitePrism for now.
+Ignore all hints related to TestFactory for now.

 features/step_definitions/my_google_steps.rb: